Retirement Life

 1. Longevity risk

 Life expectancy is gradually increasing and even if your parents or grandparents died at a relatively young age, this is not an indication that you might suffer the same fate.
-Some people plan for with the risk of dying young by ‘front loading’ their retirement expenditure to get the most out of their retirement in the early years in case it is cut short.
+Some people plan for the risk of dying young by ‘front loading’ their retirement expenditure to get the most out of their retirement in the early years, just in case it is cut short.
 But they then run the risk of not having enough in later years.

 How do you strike the right balance?